business practices

 These cheap photo stores are not your competition, unless you’re trying to do $7.99 children’s portraits and $29.95 business portraits.

-Don’t worry that some other professional photographer charges $35/hour or that they give away all pictures and copyrights for $199.
-Unless you’re racing to run your business into the ground, this photographer is not your competition.
+Don’t worry that some other photographer charges $35/hour or that they give away all pictures and copyrights for $199.
+Unless you’re trying to run your business into the ground, this photographer is not your competition.

 Your competition is the photographer who charges more than you because they have what you want.